emilkarlen/exactly/README.md

 A test case is written as a plain text file:

+    [setup]

+    stdin an-address-book.txt

     [act]

-    helloworld
+    addressbook --get-email-of --name 'Test Testingson'

     [assert]

     exitcode 0

     stdout <<EOF
-    Hello, World!
+    expected@email.org
     EOF

-If the file 'helloworld.case' contains this test case, then `exactly` can execute it:
+If the file 'addressbook.case' contains this test case, then `exactly` can execute it:

-    > exactly helloworld.case
+    > exactly addressbook.case
     PASS

 "PASS" means that the two assertions were satisfied.

-It also means is that the action to check - the 'helloworld' program - is is found in the same directory as the test case file, and also that it behaved as expected.
+It also means is that the system under test - the `addressbook` program - is is found in the same directory as the test case file, and that it behaved as expected.

 The following test case displays a potpurri of functionality.
 (Beware that this test case does not make sense! -